Live chat might feel like a big commitment, but the juice is worth the squeeze. (In other words, live chat support is well worth the effort.)

 How does live chat support differ from a chatbot?

 While the two experiences look similar on the customer end, speaking to an unhelpful bot that’s mimicking an agent can be a frustrating experience.
-Instead, a better automated chat experience is other types of self-service in the chat window, such as the self-service menus pictured above.

 The benefits of live chat for customer support teams and customers